 Joe Bonamassa – joebonamassa

-While, ofcourse, Joe could easily be put under the title of a working musician, he also uses his IG account to demonstrate some of his beautiful (and incredibly extensive) guitar collection.
+While, of course, Joe could easily be put under the title of a working musician, he also uses his IG account to demonstrate some of his beautiful (and incredibly extensive) guitar collection.

 Mark Agnesi – markagnesi & Norman’s Rare Guitars – normansrareguitars

-Mark Agnesi is the former general manager of the world-famous Norman’s Rare Guitars store in Los Angeles, and is now director of brand experience at Gibson Guitars.
-He demonstrates some of their latest developments on YouTube and Instagram.
-The Norman’s Rare Guitars IG account also features clips and interviews with both upcoming stars and famous faces, as well as brilliant product demonstrations.A brief history of Instagram
+Mark Agnesi is a guitarist and content creator well known for his long-running association with the world-famous Norman’s Rare Guitars store in Los Angeles and his work with Gibson Guitars.
+He demonstrates incredible instruments on YouTube and Instagram.
+The Norman’s Rare Guitars IG account also features clips and interviews with both upcoming stars and famous faces, as well as brilliant product demonstrations.

 Kevin Systrom and Mike Krieger founded Instagram in 2010, in San Francisco USA.
-The idea was originally to develop an app that’s main focus was on photo sharing, with built-in preloaded filters and time-limited video.
+The idea was originally to develop an app whose main focus was on photo sharing, with built-in preloaded filters and time-limited video.
 In that sense, Instagram has managed to largely stay true to its original brief.

-This saw its user-base jump by 80 million, as well as added features like photo maps and web profiles.
+April 2012 saw some really big changes for the company.
+Facebook purchased the company, reportedly for around $1 billion in cash and stock options.
+This saw its user-base jump significantly, as well as added features like photo maps and web profiles.
 Ellie Goulding released a music video created only using fan-made IG submissions.

 By 2013, Instagram had well over 150 million active monthly users.
 Photos could be embedded on websites, and users could directly message one another.
 This year also saw the launch of sponsored advertising content.